unavi-xyz/unavi/docs/vision.md

 of maintaining and regenerating their own structure.
 Much of UNAVI is itself built within the WebAssembly layer.

-Space in The Wired is seamless: transitions between areas, environments, or worlds happen naturally, without artificial loading or separation.
-Portals, connections, and interfaces preserve continuity, creating the sense of a single, persistent reality.
+Space in The Wired is seamless: transition between areas naturally, without artificial loading or separation.
+Portals, compositions, and user interfaces preserve continuity, creating the sense of a single, persistent reality.

-Worlds connect to worlds, forming continuous space.
+Spaces are sovereign units addressed by decentralized identifiers, stored on personal servers, and linked through hypermedia.
 Agents traverse this space, carrying with them whatever objects they please.
-Object behavior is managed at the object level, independent of any world.
+Object behavior is managed at the object level, independent of any space.

-Through this model, The Wired forms an ecology of computation — where entities, environments, and users co-create experiences in a network of dynamic feedback.
+Through this model, The Wired forms an ecology of computation — where agents co-create experiences in a network of dynamic feedback.
 Every addition, modification, or interaction propagates through the system, contributing to its emergent behaviors.